-- Important perspective with respect to the overall technology sector and in identifying and assessing legal and regulatory risks - Expertise in assessing and structuring strategic transactions, including capital raising opportunities, intellectual property matters, acquisitions, joint ventures and strategic alliances - Brings extensive knowledge and experience in the areas of executive compensation and corporate governance to her service as Chair of the Compensation Committee and her membership on the Governance and Nominations Committee
+- · Experience working in a private law firm focused on technology companies - · Service as a venture capital professional and as in-house general counsel - Important perspective with respect to the overall technology sector and in identifying and assessing legal and regulatory risks - Expertise in assessing and structuring strategic transactions, including capital raising opportunities, intellectual property matters, acquisitions, joint ventures and strategic alliances - Brings extensive knowledge and experience in the areas of executive compensation and corporate governance to her service as Chair of the Compensation Committee and her membership on the Governance and Nominations Committee

+DIRECTOR NOMINEES

-DIRECTOR NOMINEES Class II Directors with Terms Expiring in 2020 Gary B. Smith Professional Highlights Mr. Smith, age 56, joined Ciena in 1997 and has served as President and Chief Executive Officer since May 2001.
+Class II Directors with Terms Expiring in 2020

+Gary B. Smith Professional Highlights

+Mr. Smith, age 56, joined Ciena in 1997 and has served as President and Chief Executive Officer since May 2001.
 Mr. Smith has served on Ciena's Board of Directors since October 2000.
 Prior to his current role, his positions with Ciena included Chief Operating Officer and Senior Vice President, Worldwide Sales.
-Mr. Smith previously served as Vice President of Sales and Marketing for INTELSAT and Cray Communications, Inc. Mr. Smith is a member of the President's National Security Telecommunications Advisory Committee, the Global Information Infrastructure Commission and the Center for Corporate Innovation (CCI).
-Other Board Experience Current • Avaya Inc. • CommVault Systems, Inc. Skills and Qualifications As Chief Executive Officer of Ciena, brings leadership skills, industry experience and comprehensive knowledge of Ciena's business, financial position, and operations to Board deliberations Has led Ciena for over fifteen years, including through a transformative acquisition and complex integration Unique perspective on the strategic and operational challenges and opportunities faced by Ciena Almost 30 years of experience in the telecommunications industry, during which time he has lived and worked on four continents Global industry sales and marketing experience that provide the Board an important perspective into Ciena' markets and business and selling strategies CONTINUING DIRECTORS Class I Directors with Terms Expiring in 2019 Lawton W. Fitt Professional Highlights Board Roles and Committees: • Audit Committee (Chair) Ms. Fitt, age 63, has served as a director of Ciena since November 2000.
+Mr. Smith previously served as Vice President of Sales and Marketing for INTELSAT and Cray Communications, Inc.

+Mr. Smith is a member of the President's National Security Telecommunications Advisor Committee, the Global Information Infrastructure Commission and the Center for Corporate Innovation (CCI).

+Other Board Experience

+Current Avaya Inc. CommVault Systems, Inc.

+Skills and Qualifications

+As Chief Executive Officer of Ciena, brings leadership skills, industry experience and comprehensive knowledge of Ciena's business, financial position, and operations to Board deliberations Has led Ciena for over fifteen years, including through a transformative acquisition and complex integration Unique perspective on the strategic and operational challenges and opportunities faced by Ciena Almost 30 years of experience in the telecommunications industry, during which time he has lived and worked on four continents Global industry sales and marketing experience that provide the Board an important perspective into Ciena's markets and business and selling strategies

+CONTINUING DIRECTORS

+Class I Directors with Terms Expiring in 2019

+Lawton W. Fitt

+Audit Committee (Chair)

+Ms. Fitt, age 63, has served as a director of Ciena since November 2000.
 From October 2002 to March 2005, Ms. Fitt served as Director of the Royal Academy of Arts in London.
 From 1979 to October 2002, Ms. Fitt was an investment banker with Goldman Sachs & Co., where she was a partner from 1994 to October 2002.

-Other Board Experience CurrentPrevious• The Carlyle Group LP• ARM Holdings PLC• The Progressive Corporation• Thomson Reuters Corporation
+• The Carlyle Group LP